 Cycling has been a part of me since I could remember and the feeling in a way is always the same.
 It gives you freedom.
 As a child, it's the best way to go a bit further and explore the countryside.
 As an adult, it's the best way to explore, to travel or to meet new people.
 It's part of my daily life no matter if I'm in the city or in the mountains, there's usually a bike around.

-When it comes to shooting photography/film, you do a solid job in capturing the feeling of the moment.
+When it comes to shooting photography/film, you do a great job at capturing the feeling of that very moment.
 Is that something you aim to capture when it comes to your creative process?
-How would you describe your creative approach?

 Every time I do research to find photographers or new pictures, I'm always looking for pictures that make me feel like I'm there.
 And that is what I always try to do in my work.
 Make the viewer feel like they're inside the picture and inspire them.
 That is why I always shoot with natural light and I don't use flash.